gruntjs/grunt-contrib-concat/docs/concat-examples.md

 ```

 ## Invalid or Missing Files Warning
-If you would like the `concat` task to warn if a given file is missing or invalid be sure to set `nonull` to `true`:
+If you would like the `concat` task to warn and abort if a given file is missing or invalid be sure to set `nonull` to `true`:

 ```js
 grunt.initConfig({